Chia-Network/chia-dev-guides/guides/crash-course/chialisp-and-typescript.md

 title: Chialisp and TypeScript
 ---

-So far we've been working with the chia blockchain directly through the terminal using chia dev tools the Chia command line interface.
+So far we've been working with the Chia blockchain directly through the terminal using Chia Dev Tools the Chia command line interface.
 This is handy but sometimes you may want to write code around Chia to work with the Chia blockchain.
 You may hear this referred to as driver code.

 ## RPC Explained